-Trustees, administration, faculty, and staff have sought to shape Eastern University to reflect the following characteristics.
-These aspects are captured in the University's mission, goals, and vision statements, and have characterized Eastern throughout its rich history.
+Historically, the trustees, administration, faculty, and staff have sought to shape Eastern University to reflect the following characteristics.
+These aspects are captured in the University's mission, goals, and vision statements, and they have characterized Eastern throughout its rich history.